Australia wants Facebook and Google to pay for news on their sites. Other countries think it’s a good idea too

 Efforts to get Google and Facebook to pay more money to news publishers aren’t new.
 In 2014, Spain passed a law requiring Google to pay for aggregating news content in search results.
 The company responded by simply shutting down its news site.
 A 2019 copyright law in the European Union has also shifted more power to news publishers, and Google has signed deals with French publishers to pay for posting their news in some parts of its vast digital empire.

-Another key European politician, former Estonian Prime Minister Andrus Ansip, said he wants to see if the copyright law passed in 2019 is enough to make sure publishers get paid for their content, but that regulators won’t hold back until that’s a reality either way.
+Another key European politician, former Estonian prime minister Andrus Ansip, said he wants to see if the copyright law passed in 2019 is enough to make sure publishers get paid for their content, but that regulators won’t hold back until that’s a reality either way.

 “We will never stop before those platforms accept the rights of authors for fair remuneration,” Ansip, who is now a member of the European Parliament, said in an interview.